paswan1995/k8s-oct24/9k8s-Deamonset.md

   2. # Unique Names Within a Namespace:

      * Resources (like Pods or Services) must have unique names within a single namespace.
-For example, you can have a Pod named frontend in namespace A and another Pod named frontend in namespace B—because the names only need to be unique within the same namespace, not across namespaces.
+For example, you can have a Pod named frontend in namespace A and another Pod named frontend in namespace B because the names only need to be unique within the same namespace, not across namespaces.

   3. # Namespace Scoping: